rksptl/CKAD-Exercises/05-services-networking/02-network-policies.md

 Both commands should return the HTML output from the nginx server.

 **Step 4: Create a Network Policy that allows traffic only from allowed clients**

+> Note: For Network Policies, you must use YAML manifests.
+There is no imperative command equivalent in kubectl for creating Network Policies.
+Understanding how to write these manifests is essential for the CKAD exam.

 Create a file named `web-allow-policy.yaml` with the following content: